-Fallow deer are acknowledged as being one of the most difficult of our six species of deer in the UK to manage effectively.
-Stalking Fallow is an extensive guide to the management and techniques of stalking fallow deer from the perspective of not only the deer stalker but also the deer manager and the land owner.
+Stalking Fallow is an extensive guide to the management and techniques of stalking fallow deer.
+John Thornley offers the perspective of the deer stalker, the deer manager and the land owner.

-“The book covers many aspects of management and techniques associated with stalking fallow deer, with John’s passion for fallow, and stalking as a whole, creating a detailed and compelling read.
-I cannot recommend this book highly enough to any stalker, deer manager, land owner or individual with an interest in deer.” — BASC
+A detailed and compelling read.
+I cannot recommend this book highly enough to any stalker, deer manager, land owner or individual with an interest in deer.

 Thornley’s book has succeeded in drawing together a wealth of expertise and advice for landowners, deer managers and stalker alike.
 But this is more than just a technical manual.
 Ian MacGillivray’s atmospheric paintings head each chapter.
 His artwork captures the elegance of the fallow and complements Thornley’s text with aplomb.
 If you are wondering whether to stalk fallow, the answer is ‘yes’ but get this book first.
 The red and roe may steal the limelight but this book ensures the fallow is now not far behind.